 I now see the standing Kimura (or variations of it) all the time in MMA, from the amateur level right up to the UFC.
 The latest trend seems to be using it when your opponent is going for a double leg takedown against the fence: base out, reach over his back, lock your Kimura grip, and then start using the attack to shut down his takedown, turn him over, and wind him down to the ground.

 It’s become a go-to staple of standing grappling, and if you don’t know about it then you’re probably going to get caught by it at some point.

-Knowledge is power, so here’s a clip from my Grapplearts Submissions iPhone app about how to do the standing Kimura properly.
+Knowledge is power, so here’s a clip from my Grapplearts Step-by-Step Submissions app for iPhone, iPad, Android and Kindle about how to do the standing Kimura properly.

 Make sure you watch the whole video, including the safety precautions near the end, because it’s pretty easy to hurt your training partner if you spaz out and apply this particular submission recklessly or incorrectly.

 P.S.
 This technique comes from my Step-by-Step Submissions app for smartphones and tablets.
 It contains 42 high percentage submission techniques broken down for you in easy-to-follow steps.
 It’s received rave reviews, and at just $3.99 it’s an absolute bargain.